folm/FolmPay/README.md

 ## Bitcore Wallet Service

-NavPay depends on [Bitcore Wallet Service](https://github.com/navcoin/bitcore-wallet-service) (BWS) for blockchain information, networking and Copayer synchronization.
+FolmPay depends on [Bitcore Wallet Service](https://github.com/folm/bitcore-wallet-service) (BWS) for blockchain information, networking and Copayer synchronization.
 A BWS instance can be setup and operational within minutes or you can use a public instance like `https://bws.bitpay.com`.
 Switching between BWS instances is very simple and can be done with a click from within NavPay.
 BWS also allows NavPay to interoperate with other wallets like [Bitcore Wallet CLI] (https://github.com/bitpay/bitcore-wallet).

 ## Hardware Wallet Support